ayoubboujadi/Metricaly/README.md

 <br/>

-Metricaly is a free, open-source, and realtime monitoring solution, Metricaly provides an API where Metrics data can be sent where it is automatically aggregated, sampled, and stored.
+Metricaly is a free, open-source, and realtime monitoring solution, Metricaly provides an API where Metrics data can be sent, automatically aggregated, sampled, and stored.
-Highly customizable dashboards can be created using multiple widgets to plot and easily monitor your applications, services, servers, or infrastructures.
+Highly customizable dashboards can be created using multiple widgets to plot and visualize the Metrics, which allows for an overview of the monitored system.

 > Disclaimer: Metricaly is a hoby project of mine, I started it because
 > I wanted to extand and learn more about ASP.NET Core and Angular, it